subsquid/docs/docs/deploy-squid/index.md

 - how the squid should be scaled up if it grows bigger

 See the [Deploy Manifest page](/deploy-squid/deploy-manifest) for a full reference.
+The scaling option is available only to the Aquairum Premium users.
+To apply for a Premium account, fill [this form](https://luvp4va64ru.typeform.com/to/QrRF66q5).

 # 0. Setup and install Squid CLI